Oh, if only Warren Buffett had a blog – for now, you’ll have to settle for me, and Buffett’s annual shareholder letters…

 “Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
 (I suggest Vanguard’s.
 (VFINX)”

 I’m going to one-up Buffett on this one.
-VFINX has an expense ratio of 0.17%, which is insanely low by most measures.
-But the identical Vanguard Admiral Shares version, VFIAX (which requires a minimum $10,000 investment), has an expense ratio that is less than a third at 0.05%.
-The ETF version, VOO, also has a 0.05% expense ratio, however, no investment minimum (and it trades for free if you have a Vanguard account).
+VFINX has an expense ratio of 0.14%, which is insanely low by most measures.
+But the identical Vanguard Admiral Shares version, VFIAX (which requires a minimum $3,000 investment), has an expense ratio that is less than a third at 0.04%.
+The ETF version, VOO, also has a 0.04% expense ratio, however, no investment minimum (and it trades for free if you have a Vanguard account).
+For more info, check out my VOO, VFINX, VFIAX comparison.

 I also think it would be wise to diversify a bit more and invest internationally versus being focused only on American companies with the S&P 500 (even if many have international business operations).
 Just as you wouldn’t want to put all your money in one stock, why put all of your money in one country’s economy?
 I’ve provided some further thoughts on international stock diversification in the past.